-- Adequate record management processes for both paper and electronic records which ensur complete and accurate records are maintained, for example: - details of all contracts and agreements with linked organisations, film monitors (whether contracted or employed) and film companies - o documented records of all decisions and commitments made involving the organisation - o legal documents related to the organisation. - o personal information maintained for all employees - Financial management processes including (as a minimum): - o an adequate manual or computerised ledger accounting/book keeping system - o paper copies of all purchases/payments and receipts/sales invoices - complete and accurate records of all financial dealings with film monitors and film companies - Precords of all financial dealings with linked organisations - paper copies of all bank statements and all correspondence with banks - records of decision making relating to employment status (employee vs. Contractor) of all persons undertaking paid work on behalf of the organisation - copies of all correspondence relating to dealings with IRD - Vidence of suitable segregation of duties controls - evidence of regular monitoring of financial position including comparison of actual and budgeted position - o records of sources of donations and how funds have been used.
+- Adequate record management processes for both paper and electronic records which ensure complete and accurate records are maintained, for example: - details of all contracts and agreements with linked organisations, film monitors (whether contracted or employed) and film companies - o documented records of all decisions and commitments made involving the organisation - o legal documents related to the organisation - personal information maintained for all employees - Financial management processes including (as a minimum): - o an adequate manual or computerised ledger accounting/book keeping system - o paper copies of all purchases/payments and receipts/sales invoices - complete and accurate records of all financial dealings with film monitors and film companies - ¬records of all financial dealings with linked organisations - paper copies of all bank statements and all correspondence with banks - o records of decision making relating to employment status (employee vs. - copies of all correspondence relating to dealings with IRD - evidence of suitable segregation of duties controls - evidence of regular monitoring of financial position including comparison of actual and budgeted position - records of sources of donations and how funds have been used.